-This strawberry salad recipe features an eclectic mix of ingredients, like strawberries, mandarin oranges, pistachios, cranberries, and crumbled feta.
+This strawberry salad recipe features an eclectic mix of ingredients, like strawberries, mandarin oranges, pistachios, dried cranberries, and crumbled feta.
 I pair it with a honey mustard dressing, which is bursting with zesty citrus flavor to perfectly complement this scrumptious salad.

 This strawberry spinach salad recipe makes me smile.
 It’s filled with flavor, texture, and refreshing ingredients.
 You’ve got fresh strawberries, fresh mandarin orange, fresh avocado, and fresh greens, which we pair with dried cranberries, pistachios, and crumbled feta.
 Yeah, when I said the ingredients were eclectic, I wasn’t kidding.
 But trust me, they work so well together.
 One bite and you’ll know exactly what I mean!

-Then we have the strawberry salad dressing.
+Next up we have the strawberry salad dressing.
 While honey and Dijon mustard are the stars of the show, there’s also a lot of citrus flavor from lemon zest, lemon juice, mandarin orange juice, and mandarin orange zest.
 Add some olive oil and salt to balance out the zestiness and you have yourself such a refreshing dressing.

 Perfect for a summer barbecue, potluck, or picnic, I hope you enjoy this strawberry spinach salad recipe.